Document Gallery - Part 3

 What This Proves:

 CRITICAL EXPLANATION DOCUMENT: Mary McMahon (explicitly identified as "widow of Henry Hamall") married Patrick Thornton in Montreal one year after Henry's death.
 This marriage created the blended family and explains William Thornton's relationship to Owen.
-The marriage proves: (1) Mary remarried quickly after Henry's death, (2) Patrick Thornton became stepfather to Owen, Michael, and Mary Ann, (3) The marriage would produce William Thornton (born c.
-1856), (4) This explains the 1861 census showing the blended household.
-Children from both marriages were raised together.
+Patrick Thornton became stepfather to Owen, Michael, and Mary Ann.
+The marriage would produce William Thornton (born c.
+1856).
+This explains the 1861 census showing the blended household and solves the "Hammil, Thornton" mystery from the 1880 census.

 What This Proves:

-Mary McMahon died September 19, 1874 in Montreal at approximately age 54.
-Burial record identifies her as "Mary McMahon, widow of the late Henry Hammel."
-This proves: (1) Mary's death date and location (Montreal, NOT Chicago), (2) She was identified by her first husband's name even 20 years after his death, (3) Mary died when Owen was approximately 27 years old, (4) Both of Owen's parents died before his marriage to Kate (1879).
+Mary McMahon died September 19, 1874 in Montreal (NOT 1897 in Chicago as sometimes incorrectly stated).
+Burial record identifies her as "Mary McMahon, widow of the late Henry Hammel"—she was identified by her first husband's name even 20 years after his death.
+Both of Owen's parents died before his marriage to Kate (1879).
+Owen was approximately 27 years old when his mother died.

 Griffith's Valuation 1861 - Donaghmoyne Parish